DavidBelicza/PHP-Science-TextRank/readme.md

 [![License](https://img.shields.io/badge/license-MIT-33CCFF.svg)](https://opensource.org/licenses/MIT)
 [![composer.lock](https://poser.pugx.org/php-science/textrank/composerlock)](https://packagist.org/packages/php-science/textrank)

 This source code is an implementation of the TextRank algorithm (Automatic summarization) on PHP7 strict mode.
-This package is also compatible with the HHVM engine in PHP7 mode, see the details below.
 It can summarize a text, article for example to a short paragraph.
 Before it would start the summarizing it removes the junk words what are defined in the Stopwords namespace.
 It is possible to extend it with another languages.

 <img src="http://iceducation.ca/wp-content/uploads/2018/01/Science.png" />